 This newborn period is a CRUCIAL time in your newborn puppy’s development.
 Puppies are born nearly helpless: neurologically immature, blind, and deaf.
 They depend on their mama for everything.
 Here’s how a puppy will change in just their first two weeks of life.

 - Your newborn puppy can touch and taste at birth, but that’s really about it.

-- He was born covered in fur.
+- They were born covered in fur.

 - Your newborn puppy’s forelegs will get noticeably stronger.